Self esteem is the same everywhere, right? So why does this page discuss global self esteem?

 Japan, Hong Kong, Bangladesh, Czech republic and Taiwan.

 The USA is ranked sixth and the UK is not ranked in the top 15 countries.

 The Data Behind This Map

 David P. Schmitt and Juri Allik carried out a study into self esteem using the Rosenberg Self Esteem Scale with almost 17,000 people in 53 countries.
-Most of this data comes from this study which you can read in detail here.
-Others sources are the study by Bleidorn, Arslan, Denissen, Rentfrow, Gebauer, Potter & Gosling (2015) and Chatard, Selimbegovic and Konan (2009).
+One of the sources being the study by Bleidorn, Arslan, Denissen, Rentfrow, Gebauer, Potter & Gosling (2015) and Chatard, Selimbegovic and Konan (2009).

 - No connection was found between those living in cultures which value the individual more and higher self esteem.
 Individualist countries include Australia, Belgium, Brazil, France, Italy, the Netherlands, New Zealand, Switzerland, the United Kingdom, and the United States.

 - Collectivist countries do not have lower self esteem than individualist countries.
 Collectivist countries include Bangladesh, Botswana, Chile, the Democratic Republic of the Congo, Hong Kong, Indonesia, Malaysia,Peru, Serbia, and South Korea.

 - In countries that see that men and women as equals overall self esteem is higher.